-The following provides certain biographical information with respect to our director nominees, as well as the specific experience, qualifications, attributes and skills that led our Board to the conclusion that each director should serve as a member of our Board of Directors.
+The following provides certain biographical information with respect to our directors (including our nominees) as well as the specific experience, qualifications, attributes and skills that led our Board to the conclusion that each director should serve as a member of our Board of Directors.

 Douglas D. Abbey is a member of the board and investment committee of IHP Capital Partners, an investment firm he co-founded in 1992, which provides capital to the home building and land development industry.
-He is also the Co-Founder of AMB Property Corporation, an industrial real estate investment trust or "REIT," where he worked in various capacities during a 22-year career from 1983 to 2005.
-Mr. Abbey has more than 30 years of experience in commercial and residential real estate investment and development.
+He is also a Co-Founder of AMB Property Corporation, an industrial real estate investment trust or "REIT," where he worked in various capacities during a 22-year career from 1983 to 2005.
+Mr. Abbey has more than 35 years of experience in commercial and residential real estate investment and development.
 In addition, he is a member of the board of directors of Pacific Mutual Holding Company and Pacific LifeCorp, the parent companies of Pacific Life Insurance Company, serving on the compensation and investment committees.
 Mr. Abbey is also on the board of directors and a member of the nominating and governance committee and compensation committee of Apollo Commercial Real Estate Finance, Inc.

-Mr. Abbey is a trustee and the past vice chairman of the Urban Land Institute and a member of the executive committee of the Fisher Center for Real Estate and Urban Economics at the University of California Berkeley.
-He is a member of the board and executive committee of Bridge Housing Corporation, a non-profit affordable housing developer based in California and serves on the real estate committee of the University of California San Francisco Foundation.
+Mr. Abbey is a trustee and the past vice chairman of the Urban Land Institute, a member of the board and executive committee of Bridge Housing Corporation, a non-profit affordable housing developer based in California and serves on the real estate committee of the University of California San Francisco Foundation.
 In addition, Mr. Abbey is a lecturer in finance at the Stanford Graduate School of Business.

 Mr. Abbey brings to the Board not only the leadership expertise and unique perspective gained from co-founding IHP Capital Partners and AMB Property, but also substantial executive experience from his various positions at AMB Property.
-Mr. Abbey has extensive knowledge in the areas of commercial and residential real estate investment and development, which allows him to bring a wealth of knowledge and experience to Board deliberations.
+Mr. Abbey has extensive knowledge in the areas of commercial and residential real estate investment and development which allows him to bring a wealth of knowledge and experience to Board deliberations.
 His experience on the boards of other public and private companies further augments his range of knowledge.

 Dana K. Anderson has been Vice Chairman of our Board of Directors since our formation.
 In addition, Mr. Anderson served as our Chief Operating Officer from our formation until December 1997.
 Mr. Anderson is one of our Company's founders and has been with The Macerich Group or our Company since 1966.
-He has 46 years of shopping center experience with The Macerich Group and our Company and 50 years of experience in the real estate industry.
+He has 47 years of shopping center experience with The Macerich Group and our Company and over 50 years of experience in the real estate industry.